 The cause of keratoconus is largely unknown.
 Some studies have found that keratoconus runs in families, and that it happens more often in people who have certain medical conditions.
 But in most cases, there is no eye injury or disease that explains why the eye starts to change.
 Patients with keratoconus tend to rub their eyes a lot, which may cause the condition to develop more rapidly.

 Keratoconus rarely leads to permanent vision loss.
 However, the changes to the cornea make it impossible for the eye to focus without eyeglasses or contact lenses.

-Keratoconus can be dangerous if laser vision correction surgery – LASIK or PRK – is performed on the eye because it can worsen the condition.
-Anyone with even a small degree of keratoconus should not have laser vision correction surgery, unless recommended by your physician in very specific circumstances.
+Keratoconus can be dangerous if laser vision correction surgery (LASIK or PRK) is performed on the eye, because it can make the condition worse.
+Anyone who has even a small degree of keratoconus should not have laser vision correction surgery, unless recommended by the doctor in very specific circumstances.

 How is keratoconus diagnosed?